mirceaulinic/salt-sproxy/docs/opts.rst

     the configuration files for Salt master and minions.
 The default location on most systems is ``/etc/salt``.

+.. config:: --config-dump

+    .. versionadded:: 2019.12.0

+    Print the complete salt-sproxy configuration values (with the defaults), as YAML.

 .. option:: -r, --roster

     The Roster module to use to compile the list of targeted devices.